๐Ÿ“š More on this topic: Best Models for Coding ยท Best Models for Writing ยท VRAM Requirements

 48 GB+Llama 3.3 70BBest instruction following, cleanest output.

 The quality gap between a local chat model and ChatGPT has never been smaller.
-Qwen3-32B on a 24GB GPU handles everyday conversation, Q&A, brainstorming, and analysis at a level that would have required a $20/month subscription a year ago.
+Qwen 3.5 27B on a 24GB GPU handles everyday conversation, Q&A, brainstorming, and analysis at a level that would have required a $20/month subscription a year ago.
+On Apple Silicon, Ollama 0.19’s MLX support makes the experience even smoother.
 Download one, start chatting, and see for yourself.